saulius-lipkevicius/Transformed_GA/README.md

 -  Fasten NN by diminishing parameters accuracy to INT8.
 -  Create a tokenizer that would learn to seperate aptamer sequence uniquely.
 [Link for a head-start](https://huggingface.co/quicktour/transformers).
 - If you accomplish better accuracy model, play around with GA parameters, since with accuracy we need less restrictions for GA.
+- Flow can be rewritten to C++ language to speed up wok with dataframes and intermediate calculations.
+-
 <!-- LICENSE -->
 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.